fir3wa1-k3r/DevJournal/_posts/2018-10-17-File-Transfer-cheatsheet.md

 For this post i will use a simple text file which is called as **text.file**
 * **Python Http Server**
 	You can use the Python's SimpleHTTPServer module for this particular technique.
 First you need to fire up the python's HTTP server using the command `$python -m SimpleHTTPServer`.
-The -m is a switch to specify the module python.
+The `-m` is a switch to specify the module python and there you can run this command directly on your shell.